cdapio/cdap/cdap-docs/developer-manual/source/pipelines/getting-started.rst

 Install CDAP
 ============

-- If you haven't already, :ref:`download and install the CDAP Local Sandbox <local-sandbox-index>`.
+- If you haven't already, :ref:`download and install the CDAP Sandbox <local-sandbox-index>`.
 - :ref:`Start CDAP <start-stop-cdap>`, open up a web browser, and go to the :cdap-ui:`CDAP UI <>`.

 .. _cdap-pipelines-getting-started-start: